 - Our services.

-- The financial performance of the Office of the Independent Assessor is consolidated within the audited Financial Statements of the annual report of the Department of Local Government, Racing, and Multicultural Affairs (DLGRMA).
+- The financial performance of the Office of the Independent Assessor is consolidated within the audited Financial Statements of the annual report of the Department of State Development, Infrastructure, Local Government and Planning.

 - Our priorities